DESI DR2 Galaxy Luminosity Functions: Introduction

 In recent years, the Dark Energy Spectroscopic Instrument (DESI) has greatly increased the available data for such studies \citep{DESI2016.Instr,DESI2022.KP1.Instr}.
 The Bright Galaxy Survey (BGS) extends fainter than comparable studies (two magnitudes fainter than the SDSS Main Galaxy Survey) with a correspondingly higher median redshift \citep{Hahn_2023}.
 This provides us with an opportunity to further constrain the estimate of the LF and explore galaxy evolution.
 We seek to capitalise on these data to measure the LF in different bands.
 Additionally, we investigate LFs split by colour.

 In section {\ref{Overview of DESI BGS Data}}, we describe the input catalogue including details of the redshifts and completeness weights.
 In section \ref{Method of Global LF estimation}, we discuss the calculation of the absolute magnitudes with the use of k-corrections and e-corrections as well as our choice of LF estimator.
 Section~\ref{Results of Global LF estimation} presents our LF results and we draw our conclusions in Section~\ref{Conclusions}.
+Throughout this paper we adopt a standard $\rm \Lambda$CDM cosmology with $\Omega_\textrm{M} = 0.313$, $\Omega_{\rm \Lambda}=0.687$ and $H_0 = 100h\,\rm kms^{-1}Mpc^{-1}$ \citep{refId0}.\footnote{For this paper, we choose to work in units in which the exact dependence on $h$ is explicit.}